Bringing Science to Life

-Whether you are a student interested in becoming a medical doctor or an environmental lawyer, research provides the experience you need to succeed.
+Whether you are a student interested in becoming a medical doctor, an environmental lawyer, or pursuing an advanced degree in science, research provides the experience you need to succeed.
 Research helps students learn how to ask questions and find answers, to think critically, to work well in teams, and to communicate effectively with others about complicated ideas.

 Start as a Freshman

-In the old days, students might not have had the opportunity to do research until their junior or senior years.
-The College of Natural Sciences has developed an innovative program, the Freshman Research Initiative, that has revolutionized undergraduate experience.
-Almost 1,000 freshman each year start working on independent research projects in faculty labs.
+In the past, students might not have had the opportunity to do research until their junior or senior years.
+The College of Natural Sciences has developed an innovative program, the Freshman Research Initiative, that has revolutionized the undergraduate experience.
+Over 700 freshman each year start working on independent research projects in faculty labs.

-The College of Natural Sciences funds and/or administers a number of research stipends for students doing research.
+The College offers a number of funding opportunities for students doing research.
 We can also help direct you to many outside sources of funding for students engaged in research.